Munera: A Blockchain-Native Donation Infrastructure

 13%

-3,900,000 tokens held for future operational or strategic needs.
+3,900,000 tokens held for future operational, technical, legal or ecosystem-related needs.

 Donation Incentive